vijayvanapalli96/vjvanapalli.github.io/_posts/2024-04-08-final_project_kaggle_competition.md

 According to the Kaggle competition rules, a camera is considered successfully registered if the distance between the transformed camera center T(C) and the ground truth camera center, is less than a predefined threshold t.
 This distance measures how well the predicted camera pose matches the actual pose.

 Calculation of mAA:
-For each scene the mAA is computed by averaging the registration accuracy rates( ri) for multiple thresholds t, allowing flexibility in precision based on the context of the scene.
+For each scene the mAA is computed by averaging the registration accuracy rates( ri) for multiple thresholds t, allowing flexibility in precision based on the context of the scene

 The way I approached this Kaggle competiton is by understanding the steps taken by a baseline Kaggle notebook and understanding each segment.
 ## The Baseline Notebook breakdown: